Anonymous Fund Guidelines 2017-2018

 RE: Anonymous Fund Proposals

-The Anonymous Fund was established in 1943 to benefit UW-Madison programs in the arts and humanities.
+The Anonymous Fund was established to benefit UW-Madison programs in the arts and humanities.
 Funded by an anonymous donor, the bequest is charged to “strengthen and enlarge the cultural and artistic undertakings of the University.”

 Members of the Anonymous Fund Committee are selected by the Dean of the College of Letters & Science to represent arts and humanities constituencies.
 In addition, there are representatives from the Chancellor’s and Provost’s office to ensure for coordination and stewardship of gift funds.
 The majority of Anonymous Fund money is distributed in the form of block grants to departments and programs for academic programming with a public component.
 Given the large block grant that the Lectures Committee receives from the Anonymous Fund, funding requests for individual lectures are not considered by the Anonymous Fund Committee.